 The History and Use of Silver Pocket Watch Fob Medals

-History of Pocket Watch
+History of the Pocket Watch

 Introduction of Fob Medals

 In fact, because waistcoats had identical fob pockets on either side, it became common to carry a false watch in the other pocket along with a chain.
 This was done to provide symmetry and enhance the overall appearance.
 The use of medals or displays on the chain became common as well.
-This was a time in which jewelry for men became more elaborate.
+This was a time in which jewellery for men became more elaborate.

 As typical with most trends, the chain became more decorated with medals, seals, and other decorations which started as individual in nature.
 However, fashion trends usually were picked up when the initial item was seen, so many men started sporting silver pocket watch fob medals from the same manufacturer.
 The enhanced decorations starts spreading across Europe and soon the royalty and the rich were sporting elaborate fob medals that were only outdone in terms of elaboration by the clothing that they wore.